SasanTazayoni/Rock-paper-scissors-lizard-spock-game-CI-PP2/README.md

   ![The game scores modal](documentation/scoresmodal.jpg)

 * Modals can be closed by clicking on the button corresponding to the modal or by clicking on the overlay.
-* The game icons have a hover effect on them indicating that they can be clicked: <br>
+* The game icons have a hover effect on them indicating that they can be interacted with: <br>

   ![The game icons](documentation/icons.jpg)